These 8 Weekend Getaway Destinations Are All Within 3 Hours of San Francisco

 Distance from San Francisco: 3-3.5 hours

 Okay, okay, so this one is only under 3 hours if you hit traffic right (I usually don’t have a problem if I leave at ~7am to beat the Sacramento traffic) but it’s so worth the effort.
 Although just an hour north of Lake Tahoe, a weekend in Sierraville is a totally different—and less crowded—way to experience the Sierra Nevadas.
 Plus, there are still many, smaller lakes and waterfalls you can drive or hike to, if it’s swimming you’re after.
-But, my favorite reason to come up to Sierraville is to stay at Constellation Creek, a rustic, family-run cabin resort.
+My favorite reason to come up to Sierraville is to stay at Constellation Creek, a rustic, family-run cabin resort.
 It has quickly become one of those places I return to year after year.
 When not cozied up at your cabin, expect to be off the woods hiking, swimming in lakes, or hanging out at some surprisingly good craft breweries hidden among the mountains.
 Ronin is a favorite.

 Where to stay